Bogdanp/racket-redis/README.md

 ## Missing commands

-The commands below are yet to be implemented:
+The commands below are yet to be implemented.
+If you need any of these, or others not listed here, then feel free to get the ball rolling by creating a PR.

 ### Bytestrings